romainsacchi/rmnd-lca/docs/transform.rst

 The datatset used to that effect is from Meunier_ et al., 2020.
-The dataset described the capture of CO2 from a cement plant, not a steel mill, but it is assumed to be an acceptable approximation since the CO2 concentration in teh flue gases should not be significantly different.
+The dataset described the capture of CO2 from a cement plant, not a steel mill, but it is assumed to be an acceptable approximation since the CO2 concentration in the flue gases should not be significantly different.

 To that dataset, *premise* adds another dataset that models the storage of the CO2 underground, from Volkart_ et al, 2013.